 This firewall is what the Chinese government uses to keep Western websites such as Google, Facebook, YouTube, Twitter, and news sites out of Chinese territory.
 However, just like the Great Wall of China, the Great Firewall of China can be overcome.

 All that is needed is a VPN – a Virtual Private Network.
 In this article, I will explain what a VPN is, why you need one, and how to access one.
+If you just want to know which VPN provider you should use, check out NordVPN.

 - What is a VPN?